-- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMÉRCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 Further information can be found in our online safety policy link in to your policies

 Haddenham Community Infant School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
 These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews.